 Caitriona Cahir, PhD and research fellow in the population health sciences division of the Royal College of Surgeons in Ireland in Dublin, recommends that seniors, “be provided with concise information resources that describe the purpose of their medication and help them anticipate and recognize adverse drug events and seek appropriate treatment.
 Adverse drug event interviews with a nurse or pharmacist could be incorporated into patient medication reviews as part of a patient’s ongoing pharmacologic care.”

-Absolute Companion Care, providers of trusted respite care in Baltimore, MD and the surrounding areas, can help as well.
+Absolute Companion Care, providers of trusted senior home care in Sparks and the surrounding areas, can help as well.
 Our caregivers provide a watchful eye and ear for senior loved ones, to pick up on any problems or concerns and document them immediately so that they can be resolved.
 We also provide medication reminders, to make sure meds are taken precisely when and how prescribed, preventing missed or doubled doses that could also cause adverse reactions.